POETSII/tinsel/README.md

 connections can be used to power-on/power-off each FPGA and to monitor power consumption and temperature.

-A tinsel application typically consists of two programs: one which runs on the RISC-V cores, linked against the [Tinsel API](#f-tinsel-api), and the other which runs on the host PC, linked against the [HostLink API](#g-hostlink-api).
+A Tinsel application typically consists of two programs: one which runs on the RISC-V cores, linked against the [Tinsel API](#f-tinsel-api), and the other which runs on the host PC, linked against the [HostLink API](#g-hostlink-api).
 The HostLink API is implemented as a C++ class called `HostLink`.
 The constructor for this class first carries out a reset of the hardware: (1) all of the mesh FPGAs are powered down; (2) a soft-reset of the bridge board is performed; and (3) all of the mesh FPGAs are powered up.
-On power-up the FPGAs are automatically programmed using the tinsel bit-file residing in flash memory, and are ready to be used within a few seconds, as soon as the `HostLink` constructor returns.
+On power-up the FPGAs are automatically programmed using the Tinsel bit-file residing in flash memory, and are ready to be used within a few seconds, as soon as the `HostLink` constructor returns.